 Google fonts as Proxima Nova alternatives

 Proxima Nova is an expensive typeface.
 If you’re looking to use such a font on your non-profit site or small project, a free alternative can be a great help.

 The question being whether there exists a Google font that looks like Proxima Nova or not?

 Below given list of Google fonts is the answer to the question above.
 These cool Proxima Nova lookalikes may serve the purpose without spending one dime.

 Old posters and signs in Montserrat territory inspired Julieta Ulanovsky to create this.
 Observe the comparison of Proxima Nova and Montserrat in the below screen capture.

 It looks like a twin of Mark’s creation.

 Looks a bit smaller than you expect from a font, Lato appears to be a neat alternative to Proxima Nova. Łukasz Dziedzic started working on a cool font project in 2010, as a result of which Lato came out.
 I have used this font on this website before with some font-size adjustments.
 It looked pretty good.

 Nunito Sans is my kind of font and I find it pretty neat these days.
 It may not be a perfect alternative to Proxima Nova if observed closely, but it gives and impression like it is.
 Jacques Le Bailly extended Vernon Adams‘s Nunito and came up with 7-weight sans version of it.

 As a bonus, Raleway looks more like a display font and is created by different font designers.
 Matt McInerney created it as a single-weight thin font.
 Later on it is extended by Pablo, Rodrigo, and Igino for a 9-weight typeface.

 Another typeface that looks quite similar to Proxima Nova is Gotham, which is a premium font as well.
 Both of them appear almost the same, however, people on web use the former the most.

-Below are some more typefaces other than Google fonts which appear to be the closest alternatives of PN:
+Here are some more typefaces other than Google fonts that appear to be the closest alternatives of PN:

 If I were to pick one out from the above options above, I’d choose Montserrat.